UW-Hydro/VIC/README.txt

 	can be omitted from global param file.
 TJB

+Fixed inconsistencies in min_liq formulation.

+	Files Affected:

+	arno_evap.c
+	frozen_soil.c
+	initialize_model_state.c
+	initialize_soil.c
+	lakes.eb.c
+	runoff.c
+	soil_conduction.c
+	vicNl_def.h
+	vicNl.h

+	Description:

+	Made min_liq formulation more consistent across the model code.
+	Added min_liq to the layer_struct so that this temperature-dependent quantity can be computed once per time step and communicated to all functions that look at soil moisture.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r4 to VIC 4.1.0 beta r5 *****